 - Test scores.
 Colleges are increasingly allowing students to self-report test scores to avoid the fees charged by ACT and College Board.
 That doesn’t mean your kid can get creative with his numbers.
 If he’s accepted and decides to enroll, the admissions office will ask for the official scores.
 One side note: Kids from affluent households are more likely than their peers from disadvantaged backgrounds to retake the SAT and ACT.
 Why does this matter?
 Researchers recently found that retaking the SAT lifts a student’s score by an average of 90 points.
 The point: Unless you ace these tests right out of the gate, retake.
 Both the SAT and the ACT offer fee waivers to students who demonstrate financial need.

 - Social media.
-Less than 10% of admissions directors admit to checking up on a student’s social media feeds, but kids should know that the way they comport themselves on Facebook, Instagram, Twitter, et al., is just a click away for college administrators.
-Just ask the handful of students who got into Harvard in 2017, only to have their acceptances revoked when the school found their offensive comments on Facebook.
+Nearly a third of admissions officers admit to checking up on a student’s social media feeds.
+Kids should know that the way they comport themselves on Facebook, Instagram, Twitter, et al., is just a click away for college administrators.
+Just ask the handful of students who recently got into Harvard, only to have their acceptances revoked when the school found their offensive comments on Facebook.